 In terms of benefits brokers your audience can be identified as follows:

 When applied to content marketing, consider your website.
 Does your agency’s website share content for all three stages of intent?
 If your website only has content calling for your audience to buy your services, then you’re only speaking to the Do stage and limiting your success.
-Many agency websites focus on the Do stage – “Get a quote today!”.
-Sounds familiar?
+Many agency websites focus on the Do stage – “Get a quote today!”
+Sound familiar?

 To achieve true growth you need content for ALL three stages.
 Create content for the See stage so you can speak to your widest possible audience.
 Create content for the Think stage to generate more leads at the top of the funnel, build relationships, and increase conversions at a lower acquisition cost.